chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 I started by building the side supports.
 The supports are used to:

-* hold the wall up
+* hold the wall framework up
 * prevent the wall from tilting forward

-The supports will be attached to wall frame using 1 hex bolt near the bottom, and 1 near the top.
+The supports will be attached to the wall frame using 1 hex bolt near the bottom, and 1 near the top.

 The wall's top plate, which has 1 foot wings on each side, is also resting on the supports and screwed using 3" screws.

 The supports and the frame are not directly in contact, but a spacing of about 3/4" will be left so we can slide the side panels later.

-Here is a rough diagram of what the 3 pieces of lumber that make up a side support look like.
+Here is a rough diagram of what the 3 pieces of lumber that make up a side support look like (click to view full size).

 {% include image.html img="IMG_1454.jpg" alt="Side Support Design" caption="Side support/side panel design" text-align="center" %}